andras-simonyi/citeproc-org/README.md

 #### Ignored export backends

-citeproc-orgref does not render cite links for export backends on the list `citeproc-orgref-ignore-backends` (the default value is `(latex beamer)`).
+citeproc-orgref does not render cite links for export backends that are on the list `citeproc-orgref-ignore-backends` (the default value is `(latex beamer)`).
 Cite link rendering for these backends is handled by org-ref’s default rendering mechanism (which uses BibTeX/BibLaTeX for the `latex` and `beamer` backends).

 By changing the value of `citeproc-orgref-ignore-backends` citeproc-orgref can